The 10 Best Freediving Books

 Deeply by Umberto Pelizzari

-The second book of the same author tells its readers the story of Pelizzari’s life, his way beyond his own limits forward to the world records.
-In this book, you find deep inner sensations of the author, philosophy, adventures, funny moments, as well as stunning descriptions of beautiful places and sea creatures.
-Follow the sportsman on his way to know more about freediving.
+The second book by the same author tells the story of Pelizzari’s life, his journey beyond his own limits to the world records.
+In this book, you find deep inner sensations of the author, philosophy, adventures, funny moments, and stunning descriptions of beautiful places and sea creatures.
+You will follow the sportsman on his way to learn more about freediving.

 Deeply by Umberto Pelizzari